paul/Marathon/README.md

 * Clean up lua code (wip), handle errors better, pass in params dict instead of lots of args
 * Adjust crating alien artifacts:
   - 1 limestone to 2 calcium carbonate in 1.5 sec in ore crusher, unlocked by limestone unlock (ie washing)
-  - alien bacteria from spores should have 30% success rate
+  - alien bacteria from spores should have 20% success rate (down from 100)
+  - alien bacteria from goo requires 2x goo
-  - alien pre-artifact from bacteria makes 0-3 preartifacts
+  - alien pre-artifact from bacteria makes 0-3 preartifacts (down from 3)
   - pink alien pre-artifact from preartifact needs 50 crystal seedling
   - colored alien pre-arttact from preartifact has 20% success rate
   - Extracting small alien artifacts now gives: 5, 5%; 1, 25%; 0, 70%; effectively down from 5 to 0.5